ConnectedLib/connectedlib10/modules/Capacity/section-6-1.md

 **Addressing Common Capacity Challenges**

 <table>
-  <tr><td bgcolor="#F5A750" width="30%"><b>Small Library</b></td><td><b>Small Libraries</b>often have difficulty providing space for engaging library programs, as well as compounding challenges that come hand in hand with having a smaller library, like a typically lower annual budget than larger libraries.
+  <tr><td bgcolor="#F5A750" width="30%" valign="top"><b>Small Library</b></td><td><b>Small Libraries</b> often have difficulty providing space for engaging library programs, as well as compounding challenges that come hand in hand with having a smaller library, like a typically lower annual budget than larger libraries.
 Here, we will be focusing on space.
 How can you troubleshoot space capacity in a small library?<br><br>
 Tips and tricks:
 <ul><li>Make use of community partnerships that have large meeting spaces
    <ul><li>Determine which library programs or outreach programs can be done outside of the library</li></ul></li>